JuumanBeing/selenium-ide-tutorials/README.md

 - Will need do more in-depth learning for element locating strategies and when to use them
 - Depending on what is being asserted, test scripts can be brittle
   - Need to assert something that is stable (doesn't constantly change) and unique
+- For dynamic content, some pattern matching strategies that can be used are globbing and regular expressions
 - Test scripts need to consider load times and states otherwise tests can be flaky (produce inconsistent results)
   - Wait for states before asserting/verifying
 - Need to learn best practices for writing automation scripts